-Now your work begins!
-Each person is responsible for their slide (or slides) and for completing the following steps.
-We have provided three videos to help you with the process.
+Now your group slide work begins!
+Each person is responsible for their own slide (or slides) and for completing the slide requirements in the steps.
+Video tutorials have been provided to help you with the process.

 I Can Statements

-1. Add your name or initials to each slide you are assigned in the title area.
+1. Make sure that your name or initials are on each slide you are responsible for in the speaker notes section.
 After the title of the slide, write a more descriptive name, if applicable.

 - Four types of information in textboxes (one could be the image citation)